secretstartups/handbook/content/handbook/business-technology/data-team/platform/tableau/tableau-admin-guide/_index.md

 ## Tableau Administration Guide

-This page is describing to the processes of administering the Tableau sites managed by GitLab.
-Additional runbooks, scripts, tools and repositories related to the is process will be lined thought this guide.
+This page describes the processes used to administer the Tableau sites managed by GitLab.
+Additional run books, scripts, tools and repositories related to the processes will be referenced throughout this guide.

 ## Sites

 GitLab currently maintains three different Tableau sites for different purposes: The main site, the public site, and the sandbox.
-The main site is were all of the workbook and datasource development takes place and is the site and team member can request a license to use.
-The public site is used to host the workbooks that are intended to be embedded in the public handbook and viewed by anyone visiting the handbook page, team members do not have direct access to this site and no general workbook development takes place on this site.
-The sandbox site is used for testing of scripts and features in an environment that will not disrupt the main site, no general workbook development takes place on this site.
+The main site is where all of the workbook and datasource development takes place and is the site team members can request a license to use.
+The public site is used to host the workbooks that are intended to be embedded in the public handbook and viewed by anyone visiting the handbook page.
+Team members do not have direct access to the public site and no general workbook development takes place on this site.
+The sandbox site is used for testing of scripts and features in an environment that will not disrupt the main site.
+No general workbook development takes place on the sandbox site.

 ## Tools

 The TableauConMan tool is developed in house to assist in automating several aspects of administering Tableau.
-With orchestration in Airflow and a series of configuration files knows as plans it currently performers the following functions:
+With orchestration in Airflow and a series of configuration files known as plans, it currently performers the following functions:

 - Sync content to the public site
 - Manage groups and group membership on the main site